 What better combination could one find for Lyme?
 Studies suggest this combo may help fight Lyme disease pain and outbreak in one fell swoop—especially considering that turkey tail is chock full of beta-glucans, the anti-Lyme compounds found in maitake mushroom and shown to help Lyme disease, too.

-OTHER NATURAL TREATMENTS FOR LYME DISEASE
+OTHER NATURAL SUPPORT FOR LYME DISEASE

 - Essential oils to stop outbreak (oregano, clove, cinnamon)